ThenmozhiSE/rollerCoasterRides/README.md

 This blog is a collection of such adverse conditions observed in common people.

 Give a try in your free time.
-I assure you every story would melt and churn something inn you.
+I assure you every story would melt and churn something in you.